 Further Reading about the CEDA WPS

-The present CEDA WPS is based on the Birdhouse WPS developed by DKRZ and utilises 'Pyramid Phoenix', a web application built with the Python web-framework Pyramid.
-For more information about the and the underlying technology, including how to install this on local systems, please see the documentation here: https://pyramid-phoenix.readthedocs.io/en/latest/index.html
+The present CEDA WPS is based on the Birdhouse WPS developed by DKRZ and utilises 'Pyramid Phoenix', a web application built with the Python web framework Pyramid.
+For more information about the WPS and the underlying technology, including how to install it on other systems, see https://pyramid-phoenix.readthedocs.io/en/latest/index.html

 The CEDA WPS has been tested with the following browsers: